tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 The following has to be added to the "COSE Algorithms" registry:

-- Name: x25519_kyber768
+- Name: PQKEM_ECDH-ES
 - Value: TBD10
-- Description: Curve25519 elliptic curve + Kyber768 parameter
+- Description: PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static
 - Reference: This document (TBD)
 - Recommended: No

-- Name: secp384r1_kyber768
+- Name: PQKEM_ECDH-ES_AES128KW
 - Value: TBD11
-- Description: P-384 + Kyber768 parameter
+- Description:PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static and CEK wrapped with "A128KW"
 - Reference: This document (TBD)
 - Recommended: No

-- Name: x25519_kyber512
+- Name: PQKEM_ECDH-ES_AES256KW
 - Value: TBD12
-- Description: Curve25519 elliptic curve + Kyber512 parameter
-- Reference: This document (TBD)
-- Recommended: No

-- Name: secp256r1_kyber512
-- Value: TBD13
-- Description: P-256 + Kyber512 parameter
-- Reference: This document (TBD)
-- Recommended: No

-- Name: x25519_kyber768+A128KW
-- Value: TBD14
-- Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A128KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: secp384r1_kyber768+A128KW
-- Value: TBD15
-- Description: P-384 + Kyber768 parameter and CEK wrapped with "A128KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: x25519_kyber512+A128KW
-- Value: TBD16
-- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A128KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: secp256r1_kyber512+A128KW
-- Value: TBD17
-- Description: P-256 + Kyber512 parameter and CEK wrapped with "A128KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: x25519_kyber768+A256KW
-- Value: TBD18
-- Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A256KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: secp384r1_kyber768+A256KW
-- Value: TBD19
-- Description: P-384 + Kyber768 parameter and CEK wrapped with "A256KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: x25519_kyber512+A256KW
-- Value: TBD20
-- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A256KW"
-- Reference: This document (TBD)
-- Recommended: No

-- Name: secp256r1_kyber512+A256KW
-- Value: TBD21
-- Description: P-256 + Kyber512 parameter and CEK wrapped with "A256KW"
+- Description: PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
 - Recommended: No

 ### COSE PQC KEM Registry